-The Honors Social Studies curriculum for grade 8 revolves around the concept of systems.
-Through the exploration of this concept, students analyze social, political, legal and economic systems according to their structures and functions.
+Through Honors Social Studies curriculum for grade 8, students analyze social political, legal and economic systems according to their structures and functions.
 Throughout the year, students respond to increasingly complex DBQs.
 Students engage in thoughtful analysis and evaluation of news articles from several sources and draw connections between the topics in the news and the course content.